Jacksonville University

 Jacksonville University (JU) is a private university in Jacksonville, Florida, United States.
 Located in the city's Arlington district, the school was founded in 1934 as a two-year college and was known as Jacksonville Junior College until September 5, 1956, when it shifted focus to building four-year university degree programs and later graduated its first four-year degree candidates as Jacksonville University in June 1959.

 The university is accredited by the Southern Association of Colleges and Schools (SACS).
 JU's student body currently represents more than 40 U.S. states and approximately 45 countries around the world.
 As a Division I institution, it fields 18 varsity athletics teams, known as the JU Dolphins, as well as intramural sports and clubs.
-Among the top majors declared by JU students are aviation management, biology, nursing, business, and marine science.
+Among the top majors declared by JU students are electrical and mechanical engineering, aviation management, biology, nursing, business, and marine science.

 History

 The school was founded in 1934 by William J. Porter.
 Originally known as William J. Porter University, it began as a private two-year college.
 Since a permanent site had not yet been acquired, classes were held on the third floor auditorium of the First Baptist Church Educational Building in downtown Jacksonville.
 Sixty students were enrolled in Porter University's first year of operation.

 The school changed its name to Jacksonville Junior College in 1935.
 It relocated three times over the next fifteen years, including a period in the Florida Theatre building, but the influx of GI bill students following the end of World War II made it necessary for the school to find a permanent location.
 In 1947 the administration purchased land in Jacksonville's Arlington neighborhood on which to establish the current campus.
 The first building was completed in 1950 and classes officially began.
 The same year the school received full accreditation as a two-year college from the Southern Association of Colleges and Schools (SACS).